|Guide||♦||68 Triplogs||Mine 0||0 Topics|

 This trail is an old jeep road that has been redone a little bit to serve as one of the main entry trails into the new northern expansion of the McDowell Sonoran Preserve.
 It starts at the Fraesfield Trailhead and heads directly north, terminating at Powerline Road #2.
 It intersects with three other trails before its termination point, providing some loop options on the eastern side of this new area.

-At the termination point, you have the option to follow the Powerline Road #2 to another area of the park east or west, or continue north on the Granite Mountain Trail to the Granite Mountain Loop Trail.
+At the termination point, you have the option to follow Powerline Road #2 to another area of the park east or west or continue north on the Granite Mountain Trail to the Granite Mountain Loop Trail.
 All options lead to other intersections of trails that can loop you back to the Fraesfield Trailhead.

 This hike is listed as One-Way.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.